View All

 Priority Queue in Data Structure: Characteristics, Types & Implementation

 How do Google Maps find the fastest route to your destination?
 It uses a priority queue in data structure to make this possible.
-For instance, Dijkstra’s Shortest Path algorithm uses a min priority queue to rank all possible paths based on their distance.
+A great priority queue example is Dijkstra’s Shortest Path algorithm uses a min priority queue to rank all possible paths based on their distance.
 The path with the highest priority, often the shortest, is chosen as the best route.

 A priority queue is a special data structure that processes elements based on their priority instead of the order they are added.
 This makes it different from a regular queue and incredibly useful in applications like navigation, task scheduling, and more.